Light Field Depth Estimation via Stitched Epipolar Plane Images: Experiments

-To investigate contributions of the SEPI algorithm, we replace it with the traditional EPI-based slope computation module, and remain the other modules including the global optimization.
-The quantitative comparisons are illustrated in the third and fourth columns of Table \ref{tab:alaAll}, and some close-up images are visualized in Figure \ref{fig:abla_initial}.
-When the SEPI is replaced, it is observed in the table that both the MSE and BPR suffer obvious decrease, which demonstrates the effectiveness of the SEPI clearly.
-In addition, as shown in Figure \ref{fig:abla_initial}, without the SEPI, there are much noise in the depth maps.
-Since the SEPI is replaced, the consequent modules lose reliable initial slope results, the performance of the occlusion detection, slope refinement and depth propagation all degrade, and even the global optimization cannot eliminate estimation error very well.
+To assess the contributions of the SEPI algorithm, we conducted an experiment where we replaced the SEPI-based initial depth estimation with the traditional EPI-based slope computation module proposed by \cite{RN61}.
+However, we retained the other modules, including the global optimization step.
+In \cite{RN61}, the initial depth estimation involves calculating the slope of the line in the EPI on slices in both horizontal and vertical directions.
+The result with the highest confidence among the two is then selected as the initial depth.
+The quantitative comparisons are illustrated in the second column of Table \ref{tab:alaAll}, and close-up images are visualized in Figure \ref{fig:abla_initial}.

+When the SEPI algorithm is replaced, we observe a significant increase in MSE.
+This clearly demonstrates the effectiveness of the SEPI algorithm.
+Moreover, as shown in Figure \ref{fig:abla_initial}, the depth maps without the SEPI exhibit a substantial amount of noise.
+The replacement of the SEPI results in the loss of reliable initial slope information, leading to a degradation in the performance of subsequent modules such as occlusion detection, slope refinement, and depth propagation.
+Consequently, even the global optimization step struggles to effectively eliminate estimation errors.